 Opportunities vary depending on Newton Fund partner country.
 Please refer to the scheme notes for the country from which you are applying for further information and a full break down of costs.

-Applications must be submitted online using the British Academy’s electronic Grant Application and Processing (eGAP) system.
+Applications must be submitted online using the British Academy’s online grants management system, Flexi-Grant.
 For the assessment criteria please see the detailed scheme notes.